 When this gets addressed will depend on our developer resources.
 We will keep you posted through this ticket.
 In the meantime, I hope processing the pds imaging node version will be sufficient??!

-#2 Updated by Brian Burns about 1 year ago
+#2 Updated by Brian Burns over 1 year ago